ramonauble/db-js/readme.md

 #### AMP
 ----------------------------------------------------
- the AMP page contains one ADSR envelope, with controls for attack, decay, sustain and release.\
+ the AMP page contains one ADSR envelope, applied to the master VCA, to allow control over the dynamics of the sound.\
+ the envelope is retriggered whenever a NOTE ON event is received. it will always retrigger from its previous position (level). the release stage is executed on the final NOTE OFF event (last held key released).\
+ the sliders provide control over attack, decay, sustain and release, in order from left to right.\
- the final two controls will affect the curve shape of the attack & decay/release stages, respectively.
+ the final two sliders determine the shape of the attack & decay/release stages, respectively. **fully up** is **fully linear**; **fully down** is **fully exponential**; in between gives a gradual linear interpolation between the two.

 #### REV
 ----------------------------------------------------